Why AEDs Matter: A Simple Explainer ❤️

 Why an AED is valuable:

-Choosing the Right AED — They can be expensive!
+Choosing the Right AED — What makes them expensive!

 AEDs can be expensive.
 The cost depends on the type, brand, and features, but most new AEDs for public or personal use range roughly from $1,200 to $2,500 or more.